Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Application to the steady-state BVAR

-Figure \ref{fig:Grid} displays the log marginal likelihood surfaces over the grid of $(\lambda_{1},\lambda_{2})$-values used in the grid search.
-Each subgraph is for a fixed value of $\lambda_{3}\in\{0.1,1,2,5\}$.
-The red dot indicates the maximum log marginal likelihood for the given $\lambda_{3},$ and the green dot indicates the standard values.
-In all four sub-graphs, we can see that the standard values are located outside the high-density regions, relatively far from the maximum (except when the lag-decay shrinkage parameter, $\lambda_{3},\text{ is }0.1$).
-A comparison of Figures \ref{fig:Grid} and \ref{fig:GPprog} shows that the GP's predicted log marginal likelihood surface is quite accurate already after merely 150 evaluations; this is quite impressive considering that Bayesian optimization tries to find the maximum in the fastest way, and does not aim to have high precision in low-density areas.
+Figure \ref{fig:Grid} displays the log marginal likelihood surfaces over the grid of $(\theta_{1},\theta_{2})$-values used in the grid search.
+Each sub-graph is for a fixed value of $\theta_{3}\in\{0.76,1,2\}$.
+The red dot indicates the predicted maximum log marginal likelihood for the given $\theta_{3},$ and the black dot in the middle sub-figure indicates the standard values.
+We can see that the standard values are located outside the high-density region, relatively far away from the maximum.
+A comparison of Figures \ref{fig:Grid} and \ref{fig:GPprog-1} shows that the GP's predicted log marginal likelihood surface is quite accurate already after merely 250 evaluations; this is quite impressive considering that Bayesian optimization tries to find the maximum in the fastest way, and does not aim to have high precision in low-density regions.